 In the summer before he leaves, Eighteen wants to push his father and me away and hold onto us at the same time.
 I am told that as the reality of their leaving begins to confront some kids, they “soil the nest,” at times giving parents some of their very worst behavior.
 I try to remember that this is temporary and that if I have learned anything about parenting it is that a markedly changed adolescent will be returned to me come the winter holidays.

 Eighteen lies on the floor petting his dog.
 I am in the next room, but I can hear him telling her that he will miss her.
 He does not remember life before this dog and is old enough to fully understand that this means that in the coming years he will experience the loss of her.
 He feels love and he feels fear.
-He has heard that kids get “the call” at school about their dogs and he does not want that call.

 I can tell Eighteen what to do and what not to do, until he leaves for college.
 But that would be foolish.
 We are on a trial run for adulthood, so I let him make most of the decisions and step in only when I cannot help myself.
 I try not to treat him like the child he no longer is, he tries not to act like the obnoxious teenager he no longer is.
 Most of the time we are successful, sometimes we fail.